 Thank you to all who helped make the last couple of years through MAJOR changes and obstacles to overcome and be successful.
-We received excellent feedback and look forward to the second season of CAMP OKAMI for the summer of 2024!
+We received excellent feedback and look forward to third season of CAMP OKAMI for the summer of 2025!
 We believe that our combined efforts will pay huge dividends for Camp Okami and Scouting as a whole for the Far East Council.
-We have already been able to solidify some changes for next summer in this edition of the Leader Guide.
-Please stay tuned to council publications, especially the coming Program Guide, as we anticipate there will be more new things added to camp.
-We look forward to seeing you on the Japanese mainland this summer!
+We look forward to seeing you in Tokyo this summer!